Here's Why 31% of Tenants Remain Uninsured

 - Direct integration into your software

-- Advising residents so they feel cared for, not harassed
+- Advising residents so they feel cared for

 Conclusion